dhkatz/paragon-subreddit/README.md

 Please note that this process may delete unused images from the subreddit that were not found inside the built `theme.css`.
 If you wish to make a backup beforehand or prevent deletion entirely, please use the appropriate configuration options.

+#### Automated

+This repository uses GitHub Actions to automate stylesheet publishing.
+To enable this on your own repository, please add a `CONFIG` repository secret containing the JSON from your `config.json` file (just copy and paste it).

+Whenever a new tag is pushed to the repository, the publish workflow will automatically upload the stylesheet and all referenced images to the subreddit based on your configuration.